A screamingly funny play, in which a little girl steers her mother to the right husband by mastering the black arts:

 It’s her teacher Kiki wants for a father—Larry Yorgensen, a tender and wistful idealist.

-But he is not the kind of man Liz could even like, nor could Larry have any time for a vapid worldling like Liz, and when Kiki arranges for them to meet they insult each other disastrously.
+But he isn't the kind of man Liz could even like, nor could Larry have any time for a vapid worldling like Liz, and when Kiki arranges for them to meet they insult each other disastrously.

 So Kiki summons up a Devil—ugly and evil but no match for Kiki—and has him prepare a love potion in exchange for sacrificing a cat.